 Our effectiveness in ensuring that slavery and human trafficking is not taking place

 We know that maintaining high standards of conduct is not achieved solely by good intentions.
 It is achieved by clarity in articulating our mission and values to both our employees and stakeholders.
-Our Principles, as stated in our Code of Ethics and Business Conduct, articulate the following core commitments:
+Our Principles, as stated in our Code of Conduct, articulate the following core commitments:

-– We are committed to honesty, transparency, and fair dealing.
+- We are committed to honesty, transparency, fair dealing, diversity, equity and inclusion;

 - We ensure business activity aligns with the interests of all stakeholders: clients, employees, and parties with whom we interact; and